f5devcentral/f5-big-iq-lab/docs/class6/module1/lab5.rst

 4. From the lab environment, launch a remote desktop session to have access to the Ubuntu Desktop.
-To do this, in your lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *noVNC* or *xRDP*.

-.. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%.

 You can test the application service by opening a browser in the **Ubuntu Jump-host** and type the URL ``https://lab.webapp.34.219.3.233.nip.io``.